GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Abstract

 \section{Abstract}

 Generative modelling of multi-user datasets has become prominent in science and engineering.
-Generating a data point for a given user requires employing user information, and conventional generative models, including variational autoencoders (VAEs), often ignore that.
+Generating a data point for a given user requires employing user information, and conventional generative models, including variational autoencoders (VAEs), often ignore this.
 This paper introduces GUIDE-VAE, a novel conditional generative model that leverages user embeddings to generate user-guided data.
-By allowing the model to benefit from shared patterns across users, GUIDE-VAE enhances performance in multi-user settings, even under significant data imbalance.
+By leveraging shared patterns across users, GUIDE-VAE improves performance in multi-user settings, even under significant data imbalance.
 In addition to integrating user information, GUIDE-VAE incorporates a pattern dictionary-based covariance composition (PDCC) to improve the realism of generated samples by capturing complex feature dependencies.
 While user embeddings drive performance gains, PDCC addresses common issues such as noise and over-smoothing typically seen in VAEs.

-The proposed GUIDE-VAE was evaluated on a multi-user smart meter dataset characterized by substantial data imbalance across users.
-Quantitative results show that GUIDE-VAE performs effectively in both synthetic data generation and missing record imputation tasks, while qualitative evaluations reveal that GUIDE-VAE produces more plausible and less noisy data.
-These results establish GUIDE-VAE as a promising tool for controlled, realistic data generation in multi-user datasets, with potential applications across various domains requiring user-informed modelling.
+The proposed GUIDE-VAE was evaluated on a multi-user smart meter dataset characterised by substantial data imbalance across users.
+Quantitative results show that GUIDE-VAE performs effectively on both synthetic data generation and missing-record imputation tasks, while qualitative evaluations indicate that it produces more plausible and less noisy data.
+These results establish GUIDE-VAE as a promising tool for controlled, realistic data generation in multi-user datasets, with potential applications across domains that require user-informed modelling.